GoodRoyal/suprametacognitionai.art.io/README.md

 commingled retrocausation sensors travel the world, maximum access for context expansion. report immediate impressions and ideas. (if you select my companions and wife I can be free of choice Karma; also, I feel ancient matchmakers know best.)

+result accounting
+outcome accounting
+intererest
+in segmenting and weighing
+outcome source
+co dependance
+and strengths

+moral and environmental apex
+is a step 1 guide
+so above that a higher environment and morality for what is the morality of an asteroid or flood but to reset

+now
+can we carry our frame and technology across end-scenarios surely we can give it a try